 Most Rhode Island Kitchen & Bath clients select a vanity that features two bowls.
 With two bowls, those using the bath have their own space.
 Separate grooming stations make it easy for multiple people to prepare for the day at the same time.
 However, in bathrooms where space is at a premium, a double bowl vanity might not be possible.
 You don’t want to order a vanity that blocks doors or limits movement if the cabinet drawers and doors are open.

 A well-designed bathroom is an organized bathroom.
 To maximize the efficiency of a bath, identify the products and accessories that you use daily, e.g., curling iron, hairdryer and cosmetics.
 This exercise helps you determine what needs to be stored and identify possible storage locations inside and outside of the vanity cabinet.

 The existing infrastructure also can influence the type of vanity you select and its placement.
 If you want to replace what exists in the same location, selecting a vanity of similar size should not create issues.
 However, if you need to reconfigure plumbing, electrical and ventilation, that could add to construction costs if not accounted for in the initial planning phases.

-If you’d like additional information on how to select the perfect vanity for your bath, call our showroom at 401-463-1550 or visit us at 139 Jefferson Boulevard, Warwick, RI.
+If you’d like additional information on how to select the perfect vanity for your bath, call our Design Center at 401-463-1550 or visit us at 139 Jefferson Boulevard, Warwick, RI.